·8 min read

 Can I apply for more than one visa subclass?

 Yes.
-You can submit a single EOI and indicate which visa subclasses you are interested in (189, 190, 491).
-The Department will consider you for invitations to any visa you select, increasing your chances.
+You can submit a single EOI and indicate which subclasses interest you (189, 190, 491).
+The Department will consider you for invitations to any visa you select, which widens your chances.

 Which is the easiest to get?

-The 491 typically has the lowest threshold thanks to the +15 point bonus, but it requires regional living.
+The 491 usually has the lowest threshold thanks to the +15 point bonus, but it requires regional living.
 The 190 is moderate difficulty with state nomination.
-The 189 is the hardest to get but offers immediate PR with no obligations.
+The 189 is the hardest to get, though it offers immediate PR with no obligations.

 Does NAATI CCL count for all three subclasses?

 Yes.
 The 5 community language points apply equally to subclasses 189, 190, and 491.
-NAATI CCL is one of the few point boosters that is completely visa-agnostic.
+NAATI CCL is one of the few point boosters that's completely visa-agnostic.

 How long does each visa take to process?